Cal Fire: Fires Burned Area Half the Size of Rhode Island

 SANTA CRUZ (CBS/AP) — Wildfires that took at least six lives and forced tens of thousands of people from their homes blazed throughout California on Friday.

-Firefighting resources strained under the vastness of the infernos, which stretched across 771,000 miles, equivalent to half the state of Rhode Island, according Cal Fire unit chief Shana Jones.
+Firefighting resources strained under the vastness of the infernos, which stretched across 771,000 miles, larger than the state of Rhode Island, according Cal Fire unit chief Shana Jones.

 At a press conference Friday afternoon, Jones and several other Cal Fire officials insisted that residents have evacuation plans.